 Scalability – Applicants must show that their business idea will benefit the economy in the United Kingdom and the business will contribute to job creation and growth into relevant markets.

-Home Office fee for Tier 1 Innovator visa – The Home Office application fee remains the same as the old Tier 1 Entrepreneur visa £1021 (entry clearance) and £1277 (switch in-country).
-IHS is currently £400 per year.
+Home Office fee for Innovator visa – The Home Office application fee remains the same as the old Tier 1 Entrepreneur visa £1021 (entry clearance) and £1277 (switch in-country).
+IHS is currently £624 per year.

-Will there be settlement (indefinite leave to remain) options under the Tier 1 Innovator visa?
+Will there be settlement (indefinite leave to remain) options under the Innovator visa?

 Similar to the Tier 1 Entrepreneur visa there will be a settlement (indefinite leave to remain) option for Applicants.
-There will be a fast-tracked settlement route for Tier 1 Innovators who are able to meet the following requirements (at least two must be met):
+There is a fast-tracked settlement route for Innovators who are able to meet the following requirements (at least two must be met):

 - Applicants must have invested at least £50,000 in their business;